fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 The first <i>State</i> contains the value of the <i>left</i> state, the next contains the value of the <i>right</i> state and the last contains the value of the <i>allClicks</i> state.

+You can also learn about debugging JavaScript in Chrome, for example, with the [Chrome DevTools guide video](https://developer.chrome.com/docs/devtools/javascript).

 ### Rules of Hooks

 There are a few limitations and [rules](https://react.dev/warnings/invalid-hook-call-warning#breaking-rules-of-hooks) that we have to follow to ensure that our application uses hooks-based state functions correctly.